vaberof/go-weekdate/README.md

 weekDate := weekdate.New(time.Now(), "Asia/Novosibirsk")
 ```

-With setted first parameter `startWeek` as time.Now() calculations will be making from current week.
+With setting first parameter `startWeek` as time.Now() calculations will be making from monday of current week.
 You can modify it
 by using time.Now().Add() method to make calculations from previous/next week(s).

 The second parameter `location` is need to make calculations relative to your location.